Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Why Buddy Punch Is Best for Stopping Buddy Punching

-Buddy punching costs U.S. employers an estimated $373 million a year, by one widely cited industry survey.
+Buddy punching costs U.S. employers an estimated $373 million a year.
 A shared front-desk PIN is exactly how it happens in an office.
-Buddy Punch closes that gap with six ways to clock in, including facial recognition, a webcam photo, and a QR code, layered with GPS, geofencing, and IP address locking.
+Buddy Punch closes that gap with six ways to clock in, including facial recognition, webcam photos, and a QR code, GPS requirements, geofencing, and IP address locking.

-Turn on face verification for the front desk, and a no-match means no clock-in.
+Enable face verification at the front desk, and a no-match results in no clock-in.
 You can enable it per person, so high-trust roles skip it while shared stations require it.
 A firm that has already paid for hours nobody worked will see why that matters.
-It scores 4.8 on both G2 and Capterra, and the reviews that stick out mention how little training the front desk needs.
+It scores 4.8 on both G2 and Capterra, and the standout reviews mention how little training the front desk needs.
 Watch the cost at the low end, though.
-The $19 monthly base fee stings for a team under five, and the app can lag on weak internet.
+The $19 monthly base fee stings for a team of fewer than five, and the app can lag on a weak internet connection.

 Key Features